OA and National Budget Processes

 United Nations.
 (2025).
 System of National Accounts 2025, Chapter 15, para 15.137: "Gross value added minus depreciation of fixed assets minus depletion of non-produced natural resources equals net value added." ↩︎

 SEEA CF, para 5.113-5.114.
-"Resource rent is the economic rent that accrues in relation to environmental assets, including natural resources." ↩︎
+"Resource rent is the economic rent that accrues in relation to environmental assets, including natural resources."
+Resource rent for fisheries is the surplus after deducting operating costs, depreciation, and normal return to capital from the gross value of landings. ↩︎

 United Nations (2000).
 Classification of the Functions of Government (COFOG).
 In Classifications of Expenditure According to Purpose.
 Statistical Papers Series M No. 84.
 New York: United Nations. ↩︎

 World Tourism Organization (2024).
 SF-MST, Table 3.9 on "Tourism related Functions of Government--COFOG classes."
-The mapping in Table 2 adapts this approach for ocean economy functions. ↩︎
+The mapping in Table 2 adapts this approach for ocean economy functions.
+SF-MST Table 3.9 also provides guidance on estimating ocean shares for mixed COFOG classes. ↩︎ ↩︎